UmmItKin/UmmItKin/README.md

-## Hi there!
+## Hello There!

-I'm an Linux user, currently mainly using Gentoo or arch linux :D
+I'm an ardent Linux user, primarily immersing myself in the realms of Gentoo and Arch Linux with fervor :D

+Honestly, `apt` just feels too messy for me. `pacman` and `emerge` just much better >_>

-### Skill
+### Proficiencies

-I've been typing linux commands more than I've been eating lol (really)
+I've practically lived and breathed Linux commands for more years than I've had meals – it's safe to say I've typed them more frequently than I've eaten!
+(XD)

-- Linux (More than 5 years of linux experience)
+- Linux (Over 7 years of user)
-- python (Web Crawling)
+- Python (Web Crawling)
-- C# (.NET Windows from GUI)
+- C# (.NET and GUI for Windows)
-- C++ (Read, Write Memory Address)
+- C++ (Memory Addresses)
-- Web: HTML, CSS, Javascript, ReactJS, NodeJS
+- Web Development: HTML, CSS, JavaScript, ReactJS, NodeJS
-- Bash script
+- Bash Scripting
-- Penetration testing: Familiarity with many pentest tools
+- Penetration Testing: Proficient with a variety of pentesting tools
-- Reverse engineering: game hacking level
+- Reverse Engineering: game hacking level

+And currently, I'm immersing myself in the realms of Go and Rust languages.

-### Hobby
+### Pastimes

-i love watch pure love anime!
-Please don't NTR, i hate this.
+I find solace in indulging in pure love anime; however, I strongly dislike anything involving NTR >_>

-i love command line!
-Btw i use zsh and Hyprland :3
+Furthermore, I've developed a profound affection for the command line.
+BTW, I use zsh, kitty and Hyprland :3

-### Interest in
+### Areas of Interest

-- Linux GUI programming
+- Linux GUI Development
-- Penetration testing
+- Penetration Testing
-- Cyber Security
+- Cybersecurity
-- Reverse engineering
+- Reverse Engineering
-- Game hacking
+- Game Hacking

 ### Contact

-You can email via `hi@ummit.dev` address or GPG Public key [here](https://gitlab.com/UmmIt.gpg).
+Feel free to reach out via email at `hi@ummit.dev` or using my GPG Public key [here](https://gitlab.com/UmmIt.gpg).